almostengr/trafficpi/README.md

 ## Bug Reports and Road Map
 Future enhancements, defects, and updates to the scripts are tracked using the issue tracker on this repository.
 For bugs, please include as much detail as possible so that the issue can be replicated.
-Special requests are welcome to be submitted.

 ----